borgesash/cp4i/README.md

    Wait Until You get a response like this(after few minutes):
 	  `Succeeded`

-	_Note: You may be seeing a response of PENDING which indicates the deployment is underway butnot yet complete.
+_Note: You may be seeing a response of PENDING which indicates the deployment is underway but not yet complete.
 Wait until the READY response is received before continuing._

 3. Deploy the Asset Repo instance